Ocean Institute Directors

 Compensation for the Directors of Ocean Institutes

-Up to three (3) months or 456 hours of salary support is provided from overhead annually during the term of appointment.
-This includes one (1) month from Institution Unrestricted funds for lobbying and fundraising efforts.
-In addition an Institute Director earns 1.5 months (228 hours) of step down support for each year of appointment.
+Up to three (3) months or 456 hours of salary support is provided annually during the term of appointment.
+This includes funds from overhhead G&A accounts, 0.75 months from from Institution Unrestricted funds for lobbying and fundraising efforts, and 0.5 months from the Insitute's unrestriced endowment or gift accounts.
+In addition, an Institute Director earns 1.0 months (152 hours) of step- down support for each year of appointment.

 Calculation of step down funds

-The Executive Assistant to the Director of Research will keep track of the hours used until the award is complete.
+The Research Administrator to the Director of Research will keep track of the hours used until the award is complete.